ibnesayeed/setup-ipfs/README.md

 ### `welcome_ref`

-Hash of the Welcome object containing readme, help, and other files.
+Hash of the Welcome object containing `readme`, `help`, and other files.

 ## Example usage